inspectordanno/inspectordanno.github.io/welcome.md

 I have a M.F.A. in [Information Design and Visualization](https://www.northeastern.edu/visualization/) from Northeastern University and a B.A. in Government from Cornell.

-If you want to contact me, email is your best bet: spector at fastmail dot com.

 [Learn even more about me.](./about.md)
 ### These are the projects I am most proud of: